Claudio Bellucci: Return to Sampdoria

-He returned to Sampdoria on 15 June 2007 on a free transfer.
-He signed a two-year contract with an option for further one year.
+Bellucci returned to Sampdoria on 15 June 2007 on a free transfer.
+He signed a two-year contract with an option for a further year.

 He scored 12 goals in 32 Serie A games in 2007–08 Serie A but ruptured his right Achilles tendon on 21 May 2008, in the 2–0 win over Palermo.
-Bellucci returned in action in October, but found few opportunities due to the rise in importance of Antonio Cassano and the mid-season signing of Giampaolo Pazzini.
+Bellucci returned to action in October but found limited opportunities due to the rise in importance of Antonio Cassano and the mid-season signing of Giampaolo Pazzini.
 In the 2009–10 season, he made 8 league appearances, three of them coming as a starter.

 Livorno

-On 19 January 2010 Livorno signed the forward from Sampdoria on loan.
+On 19 January 2010, Livorno signed Bellucci from Sampdoria on loan.

 Modena

-On 10 September 2010 Bellucci signed a contract from Modena on a free transfer.
+On 10 September 2010, Bellucci signed a contract from Modena on a free transfer.

 Coaching career

-After retirement at the end of the 2010/11 season, Bellucci retired and became a youth coach at his former club A.S.
+After retirement at the end of the 2010–11 season, Bellucci retired and became a youth coach at his former club A.S.
 Lodigiani.
 He worked there until July 2013, where he was named as the new youth coach of the Giovanissimi Regionali team of Sampdoria in 2013, and then becoming a co-coach of the Primavera team (together with Enrico Chiesa) the following year.
 In 2015, he became a part of Walter Zenga's staff for the first team of Sampdoria, a job he left with the appointment of Vincenzo Montella as new head coach and his demotion as youth coach.
 He left Sampdoria in 2017 to become the new head coach of Serie C club Arezzo, a position he kept only for the first four weeks of the season.

-In October 2018 he was named new head coach of Serie C minnows Albissola, at the bottom place of the league table on their first season as a professional club.
+In October 2018, he was named new head coach of Serie C minnows Albissola, at the bottom place of the league table in their first season as a professional club.
 Belucci was fired on 4 March 2019.

 On 15 September 2021, Bellucci was appointed Walter Mazzarri's new assistant coach at Serie A club Cagliari.
 He was dismissed from his role on 3 May 2022, one day after Mazzarri's sacking.

+In September 2023, Bellucci returned to Cagliari, this time as head of the Under-18 youth team.